adhearsion/adhearsion/lib/adhearsion/generators/app/templates/README.md

 and setup a user in `manager.conf` with read/write access to `all`.

+If you are using Asterisk 1.8, you will need to add an additional context with the name `adhearsion-redirect`.
+On Asterisk 10 and above this is auto-provisioned.

 ## Voxeo PRISM

 Install the [rayo-server](https://github.com/rayo/rayo-server) app into PRISM 11 and follow the [configuration guide](https://github.com/rayo/rayo-server/wiki/Single-node-and-cluster-configuration-reference).